jasminehn/brick-breaker-processing/README.md

 # 🧱 Brick Breaker in Processing

 As a final project for my first programming class in college, Software Development (CS128-52), we were tasked with creating a project in Processing.
-This project is a version of Brick Breaker written in Processing.
+This project is a version of Brick Breaker written in Processing, created and written in Fall 2018.

 ---
 ### Intro Screen